 - Create a Jewish community that we all want to be a part of: one that is religiously diverse, multi-generational, and environmentally responsible

-- Build a community that welcomes and affirms GLBT Jews
+- Build a community that welcomes and affirms LGBT Jews

 - Build a community that welcomes non-Jews and interfaith families